DiegoNunes05/DiegoNunes05/README.md

 💬 Ask me about **React, TypeScript, Node.js... or anything [here](https://github.com/DiegoNunes05/DiegoNunes05/issues)**

-⚡ Fun fact **I learned Italian by speaking it constantly with professors and students in college**
+⚡ Fun fact **I enjoy learning languages through music and have used this method to learn English.**

  </div>